Feel-Good-Team/Feel-Good-Team.github.io/README.md

 	<content>

 # Happify or FEEL-GOOD
-TODO: Write a project description

 ## Description
-Website that has different options to help people feel good
+Website that has different options to help people feel good.

-TODO: Describe the installation process
-## Usage
-To run website:
+## How to run the app
-python feelgoodapp.py
+To run website, in command prompt, enter: python feelgoodapp.py

-WATCH OUT:
+##WATCH OUT:
 GO TO LOCALHOST:5000/     and NOT 127.0.0.1:5000/
 - first page should be Facebook login
 - second page should be the form with Ashwini's style